quartzjer/pennybank/spec.md

 }
 ```

-Each `pence` has a key of the `ripemd160(pence digest)` and the value is the `sha256(pN)` to identify the final value in the sequence.
+Each `pence` has a unique ID key of the `ripemd160(pence digest)` and the value is the `sha256(pN)` to validate the final value in the sequence.

-Alice generates a set with a minimum number of `pence` and send it to Bob.
-If the `N` and number of `pence` meet Bob's requirements then they select one of the pence and challenges Alice to reveal the `p0` of all of the others in order to validate that they are all sized and calculated correctly (a partial/confidence-based [zero-knowledge proof](http://en.wikipedia.org/wiki/Zero-knowledge_proof) of the difficulty).
+Alice generates a challenge set with a minimum of 100 `pence` and sends it to Bob.
+Bob then selects one of the pence and challenges Alice to reveal the `p0` of all of the others in order to validate that they are all sized and calculated correctly (a partial/confidence-based [zero-knowledge proof](http://en.wikipedia.org/wiki/Zero-knowledge_proof)).
 Once Bob has validated a set and selected a single `pence` from Alice they perform the same process in reverse to have Alice choose/validate a `pence` from Bob as well.

-At this point both Alice and Bob have enough knowledge to verify a sequence of small proof-of-works that verifiably add up to a larger bitcoin value and can create a `P2CM` transaction.
+At this point both Alice and Bob have enough knowledge to use the sequences of small proof-of-works that verifiably add up to a larger bitcoin value and can create a `P2CM` transaction.
 The required conditional multisig script is generated using both of the ripemd160 digests of the selected `pence`, one from Alice and one from Bob.

 Once both Alice and Bob exchange their signatures of the agreed upon `PB` transaction, then Alice creates and broadcasts a normal `P2SH` to fund it which Bob can validate like any normal bitcoin transaction.
 The value is then locked and inaccessible to either without cooperation or work.